Razyapoo/KGBClusteringDocumentation/clustering_user_documentation.md

 > The hierarchical level indicates the depth of the hierarchy at which the node resides.

 The amount of detail displayed on the maps (in mapping platforms) depends on the zoom level.
 Our implementation uses the same idea.
-At the deepest [level of the hierarchy](#hierarchical-level), the graph shows all possible details, and as you zoom out, it generalizes the details to the parent nodes and shows less detail (the depth of the [hierarchical level](#hierarchical-level) decreases).
-And at the highest [level of the hierarchy](#hierarchical-level), the graph shows only those single nodes that are representatives of the hierarchies themselves.
+At the deepest level of the hierarchy, the graph shows all possible details.
+And at the highest level of the hierarchy, the graph shows only those single nodes that are representatives of the hierarchies themselves.

+<h3 id="current-hierarchical-level-glossary">Current hierarchical level</h3> //TODO add to text

+> A current hierarchical level is the deepest [hierarchical level](#hierarchical-level) shown in the graph area.

+When you zoom in, at some point the "*grouping of clusters*" algorithm collapses the nodes into their parents and increases the current hierarchical level by 1, and when you zoom out, it generalizes the child nodes to the parent nodes and therefore shows less detail on the graph area (current hierarchical level decreases).

 <h3 id="cluster-glossary">Cluster</h3>